nicklafferty/craftycody/content/crafts/diy-dining-table.md

 Here are those tricky cuts I was talking about.
 The 4x4s will be the top part of the legs and I needed to cut a chunk out of either side to create a floating look for the tabletop while being able to match it up to a 2x4.
 Remember that a 4x4 is actually 3.5" square and a 2x4 is 1.5x3.5.
 This means I needed to cut out a chunk that left me with 1.5" that would match up with the 2x4 side.
 I measured 4" in and 2" down and cut out that piece.
 This is the part where I wish I had a band saw.
 There was quite a bit of trial and error with the miter saw and any weird bits got shaved off with the jig.
 I'll include a diagram below to better illustrate the effect I was going for as well as where I made my cuts:

 DIAGRAM OF 4x4 CUTS

+**Step three** is gluing and clamping all of this wood together.
+I built the legs and glued the corners together then clamped them in place.
+This is also where you'll use liquid nails to glue two tabletop pieces together and clamp.
+Liquid nails is quite a bit stronger than wood glue and I trusted it to hold the longer boards together permanently.